Partner support

 Quick safety note: MoodSwings content is educational.
 It does not diagnose, treat, or replace professional care.
 If symptoms feel severe, sudden, unsafe, or disruptive, talk with a qualified clinician or seek urgent help.

-Use the pattern + request format
+Use the "pattern + request" format

-Decide what you want to share
+Decide what you want to share — and what you don't

 Questions people ask